Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 Here is the complete list of conditions along with their format and behaviour.

+* **REMARK - [1] - (1 (remark remark ...))**: This condition will always be true.
+It takes an argument list, which is ignored.
+This could be useful for magic conditions, or for optionally prepending something.
+It could also be used for other forms of communication between puzzles.
 * **AGG_SIG_UNSAFE - [49] - (49 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the given public key of the given message.
 This is labeled unsafe because if you sign a message once, any other coins you have that require that signature may potentially also be unlocked.
 It's probably better just to use AGG_SIG_ME because of the natural entropy introduced by the coin ID.
 * **AGG_SIG_ME - [50] - (50 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the specified public key of that message concatenated with the coin's ID and the network's genesis challenge.
 * **CREATE_COIN - [51] - (51 puzzlehash amount (memo memo ...))**: If this spend is valid, then create a new coin with the given puzzlehash and amount.
 The final argument list is used for hinting.
 See our [FAQ](/docs/faq#q-what-is-hinting "Hinting, explained") for more info.